 3. Stay in a Wine Hotel

 One of the top winery regions in Croatia.
 Run by the Karlić family, Roxanich is a wine hotel with a staggering 55,000-bottle cellar and excellent truffle hunting excursions in season (the family has been hunting truffles in the Motovun forest for three generations).
 Stay overnight, truffle hunt in the early morning, then enjoy a breakfast of truffled eggs, paired with local wine.
+You can find Croatian wine in Canada upon your return.

 4. Gain Some Context at Motovun: A History in Motion